Mouth and teeth after head and neck radiotherapy

 You may have to eat a bland or soft diet for a while.
 Dry foods can hurt and scratch your mouth.
 You may also find that hot foods or drinks make your mouth more sore.
 Try eating your food when it is just warm.

-Smoking may make the soreness worse.
+Smoking might make the soreness worse.
 You can try to cut down on smoking.
-Or you could talk to your doctor, nurse or radiographer about nicotine replacement treatments.
+Or you could talk to the radiotherapy staff about nicotine replacement treatments.

 Sometimes the delicate lining inside your mouth can break down (ulcerate) during radiotherapy.
-If this happens to you, the radiotherapy staff will give you painkillers to help you cope with it.
+If this happens, the radiotherapy staff give you painkillers to help you cope with it.

 If you wear dentures they may make your mouth more sore during radiotherapy treatment.
-You may find it more comfortable to take them out for some periods during the day.
+You might find it more comfortable to take them out for some periods during the day.